someonesdad1/hobbyutil/project_list.md

 [util/bgrep.py](util/bgrep.py) | Python script to search for regular expressions and strings in binary files.
 [util/bidict.zip](util/bidict.zip) | Creates a dictionary object in python that lets you treat it in both directions as a mapping.
 It's an example of a discrete bijection.
 [util/cnt.zip](util/cnt.zip) | Command-line utility to count the number of bytes in a file and present a histogram of the results.
 [util/color.py](util/color.py) | Python module to provide color printing to a console window.
 Should work on both Windows and Linux.
+Includes functions to show regular expression matches in text printed to the console; these functions are helpful when you are developing complicated regular expressions.
 [util/dedent.py](util/dedent.py) | Python function that will remove the common space characters from a set of text lines from files given on the command line or stdin.
 [util/dep.py](util/dep.py) | Script to display a python program's module dependencies.
-The modules are classified by type.
+The modules are classified by type (standard library modules and user modules).
 It won't find *.pyc/*.pyo files nor modules the imports depend on.
+It uses regular expressions to find import lines in the script, so it may show lines that aren't true imports (e.g., an import line inside a conditional that's always false).
 [util/ds.zip](util/ds.zip) | Contains python scripts to help you launch datasheets, manuals, and other documentation files from a command line prompt.
 I use this script to lauch manuals and ebooks and it quickly finds the ones I want amongst thousands of files.
 [util/dup.py](util/dup.py) | Python script to find duplicated files in a directory tree.
 [util/ext.py](util/ext.py) | Python script to make a list of the extensions used in file names and their counts in the directories given on the command line.